docnoe/vue-i18n-next/docs/guide/advanced/component.md

 </div>
 ```

-You can also use the following slots shorthand in templates:
+Alternatively, you can use the shorthand syntax for named slots:

 ```html
 <div id="app">